Tim Thompson, CSC-AD, CCDC – Clinical Director

-Kristina Garcia is an Addictions Counselor who has been working the field of addiction for 5 years.
+Kristina Garcia is an Addictions Counselor who has been working the field of addiction since 2013.
 She received her Associate of Applied Science degree from Community College of Baltimore County with Suma Cum Laude Honors in May of 2013.
 Kristina has worked in various treatment settings such as: Intensive Outpatient, Partial Hospitalization, Medically Assisted Treatment, and DWI education.
 She also has an Associate of Applied Science degree in Physical Therapy and worked as a Physical Therapist Assistant from 2003-2009.
 Kristina is married with two daughters.
 Through her own life experience in recovery, Kristina discovered her calling to become an addictions counselor.
-She has a compassionate and spiritual nature working
+She has a compassionate and spiritual nature working with patients.

 Kristine Hitchens, PhD, LCSW-C, LCADC, CCDC, NBCCH